-The energy market risk management program is intended to help manage the risk of changes in the market prices of fuel consumed by JEA for electric generation.
-JEA entered into financial swaps that locked in the monthly commodity price of natural gas for calendar years 2023 through 2031.
-These swaps cover approximately 66% of expected annual natural gas requirements for calendar year 2024.
-Each year thereafter, until calendar year 2028, the number of financial swaps gradually declines.
-Calendar years 2029 through 2031 have consistent numbers of financial swaps.
+The Energy Market Risk Management Program is intended to help manage JEA's exposure to volatility and associated risks in the fuel and energy markets.
+Under this program, JEA has entered into financial swaps that locked in the monthly commodity price of natural gas for calendar years 2024 through 2031.
+These swaps cover approximately 61% of JEA's expected annual natural gas requirements for calendar year 2025.
+Each year thereafter, until calendar year 2028, the volumes of natural gas under financial swaps gradually declines.
+Calendar years 2029 through 2031 have consistent volumes of natural gas under financial swaps.

 Under the existing natural gas supply contract with Shell Energy, JEA has the option to enter into fixed price transactions with Shell Energy in relation to the purchases to be made under the contract.
-As of September 30, 2023, JEA has executed fixed price transactions on 43% of the natural gas supply to be received from Shell Energy through July 2027.
+As of September 30, 2024, JEA has executed fixed price transactions on 32% of the natural gas supply to be received from Shell Energy through August 2028.

 JEA executes over-the-counter forward purchase and sale contracts and swaps.
 For effective derivative transactions, hedge accounting is applied in accordance with GASB Statement No. 53 and the fair market value changes are recorded on the accompanying statements of net position as either deferred charges or deferred credits until such time that the transactions end.
+At September 30, 2024, deferred credits of \$53,512 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$20,698 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
 At September 30, 2023, deferred credits of \$93,219 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$20,789 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
-At September 30, 2022, deferred credits of \$267,808 were included in accumulated increase in fair value of hedging derivatives and deferred charges of \$1,351 were included in accumulated decrease in fair value of hedging derivatives on the statement of net position.
 The related settled gains and losses from these transactions are recognized as fuel expenses on the accompanying statements of revenues, expenses, and changes in net position.
-There were realized gains offsetting fuel expense of \$21,893 and \$121,870 in fiscal years 2023 and 2022, respectively.
+There was a realized loss of \$29,825 included in fuel expense in fiscal year 2024 and a realized gain of \$21,893 offsetting fuel expense in fiscal year 2023.